CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 # R2 ETL Documentation
 ## Introduction
 The goal of this document is to record in greater detail the ETL process which the CDA uses to create the aggregated data table which the API layer queries.
 A brief overview of the entire process is seen below in Fig.1.
-Data from the Data Commons (DC), GDC and PDC undergo a similar process including extraction using publicly available API’s, and transformation into a structure based on the CCDH model before being merged together and loaded to BigQuery.
+Data from the Data Commons (DC), GDC and PDC, undergo a similar process including extraction using publicly available API’s, and transformation into a structure based on the CCDH model before being merged together and loaded to BigQuery.
 IDC data is queried and transformed using a single BigQuery query.
 The results of this query are saved as a table in BigQuery.
 The merged GDC/PDC table and IDC table are merged in a view that is queried by the CDA API.

 ## R2 ETL Achievements
 The achievements for R2 are outlined as follows: